-Regarding the ML-CSC, we trained 6 different models by enforcing 6 different levels of sparsity in the convolutional filters (i.e., different values of the parameters ζ_i in Algorithm 3), with a fixed target sparsity of k=10 non-zeros.
+Regarding the ML-CSC, we trained 6 different models by enforcing 6 different levels of sparsity in the convolutional filters (i.e., different values of the parameters ζ_i in Algorithm 3), with a fixed target sparsity of k = 10 non-zeros.
 The sparse coding of the inner-most $\hat{\gamma}3$ was done with the Iterative Hard Thresholding algorithm, in order to guarantee an exact number of non-zeros.
-The numbers pointing at the different models indicate the relative amount of parameters in the model, where 1 corresponds to $28^2 \times 1K$ parameters required in a standard autoencoder (this is also the number of parameters in the sparse-autoencoders and k-sparse autoencoders, without counting the biases).
+The numbers pointing at the different models indicate the relative amount of parameters in the model, where 1 corresponds to $28^2 \times 1K$ parameters required in a standard autoencoder (this is also the number of parameters in the sparseautoencoders and k-sparse autoencoders, without counting the biases).
 As one can see, the larger the number of parameters, the lower the representation error the model is able to provide.
 In particular, the ML-CSC yields slightly better representation error than that of k-sparse autoencoders, for a wide range of non-zero values (without the need to train different models for each one) and with 1 and 2 orders of magnitude less parameters.

-Since the training of the ML-CSC model can also be understood as a dictionary learning algorithm, we compare here with the state-of-the-art method of [19].
+Since the training of the ML-CSC model can also be understood as a dictionary learning algorithm, we compare here with the state-of-the-art method of [20].
 For this case, we trained 1K trainlet atoms with the OSDL algorithm.
 Note that this comparison is interesting, as OSDL also provides sparse atoms with reduced number of parameters.
 For the sake of comparison, we employed an atom-sparsity that results in 13% of parameters relative to the total model size (just as one of the trained ML-CSC models), and the sparse coding was done also with the IHT algorithm.
 Notably, the performance of this relatively sophisticated dictionary learning method, which leverages the representation power of a cropped wavelets base dictionary, is only slightly superior to the proposed ML-CSC.

-5.3 Unsupervised Classification
+C. Unsupervised Classification

 Unsupervised trained models are usually employed as feature extractors, and a popular way to assess the quality of such features is to train a linear classifier on them for a certain classification task.
+While the intention of this paper is not to provide a state-of-the-art unsupervised learning algorithm, we simply intent to demonstrate that the learned model generalizes to unseen examples, providing meaningful representations.
 To this end, we train a model with 3 layers, each containing: $16 (5 \times 5)$ atoms, $64 (5 \times 5 \times 16)$ atoms and 1024 atoms of dimension $5 \times 5 \times 64$ (stride of 2) on 60K training samples from MNIST.
 Just as for the previous model, the global sparse coding is performed with FISTA and a target (average) sparsity of 25 non-zeros.
 Once trained, we compute the representations $\hat{\gamma}i$ with an elastic net formulation and non-negativity constraints, before fitting a simple linear classifier on the obtained features.
 Employing an elastic-net formulation (by including an l_2 regularization parameter, in addition to the l_1 norm) results in slightly denser representations, with improved classification performance.
 Similarly, the non-negativity constraint significantly facilitates the classification by linear classifiers.
-We compare our results with similar methods under the same experimental setup, and we depict the results in Table 1, reporting the classification error on the 10K testing samples.
+We compare our results with similar methods under the same experimental setup, and we depict the results in Table I, reporting the classification error on the 10K testing samples.